Yuliafire/Yuliafire/README.md

 # Hi, I’m Yulia - Currently looking for a Junior Frontend Developer job!

 I work as a Certified English teacher and study Frontend Development.
 I'm fluent in English (C2 level) and can also speak some Chinese Mandarin (HSK3).
-I'm a polymath with multiple skills as well as educational background in areas such as linguistics, music, finance, sport, and tech.
 I believe in Education and self-development.

 - 🌱 I'm RS School Stage 1 Frontend Development Student!
 - 👀 I’m interested in frontend development, all sorts of AI and technology.